Dutch-Style Kuit, Kuyt or Koyt

 Brewing Properties of Dutch-Style Kuit, Kuyt or Koyt

-The functional properties of brewing Dutch-Style Kuit, Kuyt or Koyt beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of Dutch-Style Kuit, Kuyt or Koyt beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.